-3.01 District Expectations
+1.3.01 District Expectations

-The District expects its employees to produce high quality work, maintain confidentiality, work efficiently, and exhibit a professional demeanor toward other employees, parents, students and community members.
-The District expects employees to comply with all applicable Board policies, work rules, job descriptions, terms of this Handbook and legal obligations.
+The District prides itself in hiring and retaining highly qualified employees who exhibit excellence, demonstrate dedication, produce high quality work, maintain confidentiality, work efficiently, and exhibit a professional demeanor.
+To this end, successful employees comply with all applicable District policies, work rules, job descriptions, terms of this Handbook and legal obligations.

-The District expects employees to comply with the standards of conduct set out in Board policies, this Handbook, administrative regulations, and with any other policies, regulations and guidelines that impose duties, requirements or standards associated with their status as District employees.
-Violation of any policies, regulations and guidelines may result in disciplinary action, including termination of employment.
+Successful employees comply with the standards of conduct set out in District policies, this Handbook, administrative regulations, and with any other policies, regulations and guidelines that impose duties, requirements or standards associated with their status as District employees.
+Breach of any policies, regulations and guidelines may result in disciplinary action, including termination of employment.